ioet/time-tracker-backend/README.md

 ## Migrations
 Looking for a DB-agnostic migration tool, the only choice I found was [migrate-anything](https://pypi.org/project/migrate-anything/).
-An specific requirement file was created to run the migrations in `requirements/migrations.txt`.
+A specific requirement file was created to run the migrations in `requirements/migrations.txt`.
 This way we do not mix any possible vulnerable dependency brought by these dependencies to the environment `prod`.
 Therefore the dependencies to run the migrations shall be installed this way: